 The Frost Proof Gardenia has an upright but controlled growth habit.
 Therefore, its great for planting as a hedge or a foundation, as it will rarely require pruning or trimming.

 This shrub will eventually grow to be 5′ H x 4′ W.

 Plant in Partial Sun to Full Sun.
 The Frost Proof Gardenia can handle more direct sunlight than other varieties of gardenia.
 However, gardeners in the South should avoid all day sun, and instead plant this variety where it will be shaded from afternoon sun.

 Water regularly until established.
 This will generally take around 3 months at the very least.
 During this time, ensure that your soil is neither drying out or remaining too soggy.
-Afterwards, water once a week if needed.
+Afterward, water once a week if needed.

 For best results, plant in acidic, well-draining soil.

-Fertilize your Frost Proof in Spring and Summer with an acidic plant fertilizer.
+Fertilize your Frost Proof in Spring and Summer with acidic plant fertilizer.
 If you’re afraid you might use too much, use slightly less than the recommended amount.
 This can help prevent accidental over-fertilization.

 For a care guide on this species from GardeningKnowHow, Click Here

 For tips on planting Acid-loving plants, Click Here